Breastfeeding: Prevalence

-In 2012 37.1% of infants under six months of age were breastfeeding exclusively which rose to 48% in 2022.
+In 2012, 37.1% of infants under six months of age were breastfeeding exclusively, which rose to 48% in 2022.
 The Sustainable Development Goals target is to achieve 70% by 2030.

-In the United States, the rate of women beginning to breastfeed was 76% in 2009 increasing to 83% in 2015 with 58% still breastfeeding at 6 months, although only 25% were still breastfeeding exclusively.
+In the United States, the rate of women beginning to breastfeed was 76% in 2009, increasing to 83% in 2015, with 58% still breastfeeding at 6 months, although only 25% were still breastfeeding exclusively.
 African-American women have persistently low rates of breastfeeding compared to White and Hispanic American women.
 In 2014, 58.1% of African-American women breastfeed in the early postpartum period, compared to 77.7% of White women and 80.6% of Hispanic women.
 In 2019, 84.1% of U.S women giving birth initiated breastfeeding, with 87.4%, 85.5%, 73.6%, 90.3% and 83.1% of Hispanic, White, African-American, Asian and Multiracial mothers initiating, respectively.
 Rates of initiation among African-American mothers varied widely by state, with lows under 53% and highs over 90%.

 Breastfeeding rates in different parts of China vary considerably.

-Rates in the United Kingdom were the lowest in the world in 2015 with only 0.5% of mothers still breastfeeding at a year, while in Germany 23% are doing so, 56% in Brazil and 99% in Senegal.
+Rates in the United Kingdom were the lowest in the world in 2015, with only 0.5% of mothers still breastfeeding at a year, while in Germany, 23% are doing so, 56% in Brazil, and 99% in Senegal.

 In Australia, for children born in 2004, more than 90% were initially breastfed.
-In Canada for children born in 2005–06, more than 50% were only breastfed and more than 15% received both breastmilk and other liquids, by the age of 3 months.
+In Canada, for children born in 2005–06, more than 50% were only breastfed, and more than 15% received both breastmilk and other liquids by the age of 3 months.

 History

 In the Egyptian, Greek and Roman Empires, women usually fed only their own children.
-However, breastfeeding began to be seen as something too common to be done by royalty, and wet nurses were employed to breastfeed the children of the royal families.
-This extended over time, particularly in western Europe, where noble women often made use of wet nurses.
+However, breastfeeding began to be seen as something too common to be done by royalty.
+Wet nurses were employed to breastfeed the children of the royal families.
+This extended over time, particularly in western Europe, where noble women often used wet nurses.
 Lower-class women breastfed their infants and used a wet nurse only if they were unable to feed their own infant.
-Attempts were made in 15th-century Europe to use cow or goat milk, but these attempts were not successful.
-In the 18th century, flour or cereal mixed with broth were introduced as substitutes for breastfeeding, but this provided inadequate nutrition.
-The appearance of improved infant formulas in the mid 19th century and its increased use caused a decrease in breastfeeding rates, which accelerated after World War II, and for some in the US, Canada, and UK, breastfeeding was seen as uncultured.
-From the 1960s onwards, breastfeeding experienced a revival which continued into the 2000s, though negative attitudes towards the practice were still entrenched in some countries up to the 1990s.
+Attempts were made in 15th-century Europe to use cow or goat milk, but these attempts were unsuccessful.
+In the 18th century, flour or cereal mixed with broth was introduced as a substitute for breastfeeding, but this provided inadequate nutrition.
+The appearance of improved infant formulas in the mid-19th century and their increased use caused a decrease in breastfeeding rates, which accelerated after World War II.
+For some in the US, Canada, and the UK, breastfeeding was seen as uncultured.
+From the 1960s onwards, breastfeeding experienced a revival that continued into the 2000s, though negative attitudes towards the practice were still entrenched in some countries up to the 1990s.